 I enjoy reading crime fiction, especially Scandi crime fiction.
 I learned to dive but haven’t done very many dives (yet).

-I am professor of robotic vision at Queensland University of Technology, and Director of the ARC Centre of Excellence for Robotic Vision.
+I am a distinguished professor of robotic vision at Queensland University of Technology, and Director of the ARC Centre of Excellence for Robotic Vision.
 My research is concerned with enabling robots to see, and the application of robots to mining, agriculture and environmental monitoring.
 I’ve spent time visiting at Oxford, University of Illinois, Carnegie-Mellon University and the University of Pennsylvania.
 I received my undergraduate and Masters degrees in electrical engineering and PhD, all from the University of Melbourne.

 George Hall Peppin (1800-1872), pastoralist and sheep breeder.
 With his sons George and Frederic (1828-1911, my gg-grandfather) they developed the Peppin merino, a robust sheep that produced large amounts of good wool.
 It revolutionised the wool industry in Australia and the Peppin merino strain still dominates the Australian sheep population.